Start Smart - Time Management

 In the front of the binder, put your Week Schedule and your Monthly Calendars.

-Under each divider, put the syllabus for that class, any assignment lists, any Project Planner Sheets or lists, and any other important information relevant to that class.
+Under each divider, put the syllabus for that class, any assignment lists, any Project Planner Sheets or other lists, and any other important information relevant to that class.

 TIP: Keep your binder in your backpack so that you always have it with you at your classes and when you do your homework.